Does North Dakota have state overtime laws that are different from federal law?

 Do any cities or counties in North Dakota have a minimum wage that is different from state or federal law?

 No cities or counties in North Dakota currently have a minimum wage different from the state minimum.

 Does North Dakota have meal and rest break requirements, unlike federal law?

 Unlike federal law, North Dakota does provide for a meal period.
-A minimum thirty-minute meal period must be provided in each shift exceeding five hours when there are two or more employees on duty.
+A minimum of a 30-minute meal period must be provided in each shift exceeding five hours when there are two or more employees on duty.
 However, employees may waive their right to a meal period by making an agreement with their employers.
 If an employee is completely relieved of her/his duties during the meal period, the employer does not have to pay for that time.
 If there is a collective bargaining agreement, that will trump this provision.

 How do I file a wage-and-hour or labor standards claim in North Dakota?

 The wage claim process requires first that you speak with your employer about the wages you believe (s)he owes you, and, if that is unsuccessful, that you may write a letter demanding the wages you are owed.
 If that does not work, you can electronically file a wage claim with the North Dakota Labor Commissioner.
 A printable form can be found here.
 In order to help you enforce your wage claim, the North Dakota Department of Labor can hold hearings to help resolve the issue; if those hearings are unsuccessful, the Department can initiate a court case on your behalf.
 In addition to receiving your back wages and interest, you may be entitled to double or triple that amount if this is not your employer's first violation.